sreeise/ProgrammingSnippets/Java/README.md

 A good portion of the classes/methods that perform some type of work, other then just being an example have test cases.

-All tests are done using JUnit 5
+All tests are done using JUnit 4:

+	./gradlew test